RichToms/mokk/README.md

 #### Variants

 Mokk supports multiple variants for the same path to allow you to have multiple responses to interact with easily.
 The provided fields of a variant's parameters must match the named route parameter for a match to be made.
+Mokk will look at the Route parameters and any Query parameters to find the variant specified.

 Below is an example config of a route definition with variants: